Visit Alberta.ca for updates and information on actions the government is taking to protect Albertans and prevent the spread of the novel coronavirus.

 Is the AFA Art Collection still lending artwork at this time?

 If you need artwork removed, AFA staff will reach out at such time when it is safe to do so.
-If the artwork is not in a safe or secure location, contact Manager, Art Collections to discuss making arrangements to have the artwork collected in a safe manner.
+If the artwork is not in a safe or secure location, email firstname.lastname@example.org so that staff may contact you to discuss making arrangements to have the artwork collected in a safe manner.

 Is there staff available to care for artworks in the AFA Art Collection?

 Yes.
-The majority of artworks from the collection is stored in a safe and secure location.
 Staff check in daily to ensure that it is operating at optimum effectiveness for the safe care of the artworks.